A Pragmatic Note on Evaluating Generative Models with Fr\'echet Inception Distance for Retinal Image Synthesis: Experiments

 \subsection{Optical Coherence Tomography}

-{\textbf{Dataset.}} We utilize the dataset from the GOALS Challenge~\cite{fang2022dataset}, consisting of 100 pixel-wise labeled circumpapillary Optical Coherence Tomography (OCT) images, split 50:50 for training and test.
-Three layers are annotated on the OCT scans, namely the retinal nerve fiber layer (RNFL), the ganglion cell-inner plexiform layer (GCIPL), and the choroid layer (CL).
+{\textbf{OCT Dataset.}} We utilize the dataset from the MICCAI GOALS Challenge~\cite{fang2022dataset}, consisting of 100 pixel-wise labeled circumpapillary Optical Coherence Tomography (OCT) images, split 50:50 for training and test.
+Three layers are annotated on the OCT scans, namely the retinal nerve fiber layer (RNFL), the ganglion cell-inner plexiform layer (GCIPL), and the choroid layer (CL). { We note that this OCT setting is a small-sample regime (50 test images), which can increase the instability of FID \cite{jayasumana2024rethinking}.
+This regime is nevertheless representative for many annotated biomedical segmentation datasets (e.g., \citet{fang2022dataset,wu2023gamma}), where data collection and pixel-wise annotation are expensive. }

-{\textbf{Image Synthesis.}} Following \cite{eschweiler2024denoising,wu2024retinal}, we employ a denoising diffusion probabilistic model (DDPM) to generate realistic retinal OCT images with a sketch from a processed segmentation mask, which enables the generation of fully annotated synthetic data.
+{\textbf{OCT Image Synthesis.}} Following \citet{eschweiler2024denoising} and \citet{wu2024retinal}, we employ a denoising diffusion probabilistic model (DDPM) to generate realistic retinal OCT images with a sketch from a processed segmentation mask, which enables the generation of fully annotated synthetic data.
 Similarly, we select seven diffusion models according to increasing sampling steps $t$ of \{100, 150, 200, 250, 300, 350, 400\}, denoted as DM-1 to DM-7.
-Layer statistics from 50 real OCT images are applied as priors to generate sketches, producing 200 synthetic OCT images as the new training set.
+Layer statistics from 50 real OCT images are applied as priors to generate sketches, producing 200 synthetic ones as the new training set. {We further performed an analogous sanity check for OCT by training a lightweight segmentation model on real data and evaluating it on synthetic OCT images with their generated layer labels.
+The Dice score on the generated samples is 77.9\%, indicating that the generated segmentation labels are broadly plausible but not fully consistent with the predictions of a real-data-trained model (cf. \citet{wu2024retinal}).}

-{\textbf{Downstream Task.}} We focus on the layer segmentation task using two well-performing architectures: U$^2$-Net \cite{qin2020u2} and TransUNet \cite{chen2024transunet}.
-Following \cite{fang2022dataset}, Dice scores for the test set segmentations of three retinal layers are computed using weights of 0.4, 0.3, and 0.3 for RNFL, GCIPL, and CL, respectively.
+{\textbf{OCT Downstream Task.}} We focus on the layer segmentation task using two well-performing architectures: U$^2$-Net \cite{qin2020u2} and TransUNet \cite{chen2024transunet}.
+Following \citet{fang2022dataset}, Dice scores for the test set segmentations of three retinal layers are computed using weights of 0.4, 0.3, and 0.3 for RNFL, GCIPL, and CL, respectively.